Cemetech: History

 Cemetech began as a personal website hosted on Homestead and later GeoCities, publishing personal software and hardware projects.
-In 2004 the site expanded on shared hosting with a PhpBB-based forum, and in March 2005 moved to Cemetech.net.
-The site spent the following three years consolidating its presence in the TI graphing calculator enthusiast community, attracting programmers who began publishing their own independent software projects on the site.
+In 2004, the site expanded on shared hosting with a PhpBB-based forum, and in March 2005 moved to Cemetech.net.
+The site spent the following three years consolidating its presence in the TI graphing calculator enthusiast community and attracting programmers who began publishing their own independent software projects on the site.
 Early projects were primarily calculator-related, later branching out into computer, web, and embedded programming.
 In mid-2006, Cemetech lost several hundred posts when hosting provider Jatol disappeared overnight, stranding hundreds of customers without websites or backups.

 From 2008, Cemetech expanded further into hardware development, releasing popular projects such as the Clove 2 typing glove, an electro-acoustic musical instrument, and several hardware mods of graphing calculators.
 Major software projects have included networking libraries for calculators and other low-resource devices, as well as the hardware and computer software to support internet-connected calculators, an extensive shell called Doors CS for these devices, and work on distributed computing and image processing projects by the founder and several staff members.

-In 2012, Cemetech's founder published a book called "Programming the TI-83 Plus/TI-84 Plus" which was published by Manning Publications, an introductory programming book inspired by his experiences working with beginner programmers at Cemetech.
+In 2012, Cemetech's founder published a book titled "Programming the TI-83 Plus/TI-84 Plus" with Manning Publications, an introductory programming book inspired by his experiences working with beginner programmers at Cemetech.

-Projects
+Cemetech projects

 The following Cemetech projects have been widely disseminated on technology news sites and blogs, organized alphabetically.